-All required documents and application fields must be completed to be considered for funding.
-Any applications with missing or incorrect documentation will be notified for rectification.
+All required application fields, documentation, and reporting must be completed to be considered for funding.
+Applications with missing or incorrect documentation will be notified for rectification.
 Staff will notify those applicants with missing/incorrect documentation via email.

-All grant notifications are sent solely via email to the applicant and/or the application's primary grant contact designated in the HAA Online Grants Portal.
-The email notification will provide applicants with the opportunity to cure the missing or incorrect documentation within four business days from the notification date.
+All grant notifications are sent solely via email to the applicant and/or the application's primary grant contact designated in the HAA Grants Portal.

+The notification will provide applicants with the opportunity to cure missing or incorrect documentation within four (4) business days from the notification date.
 Applicants may only be prompted to cure the following:

-- Illegible or outdated proof of age documentation - Illegible or outdated proof of residency documentation - Financial assessment documentation - Incorrect SMU DataArts Funder Report grant program - Missing financial statements (audits or CFO letters)
+- Illegible or outdated proof of age documentation. - Illegible or outdated proof of residency documentation. - Financial assessment documentation. - Incorrect SMU DataArts Funder Report grant program. - Missing financial statements (audits or CFO letters).

 Applications will not be reopened to correct narratives, work samples, responses to questions, or budget tables.
 No information will be accepted after the curing deadline as indicated in the notification email.
 Those who fail to submit correct documentation within the allotted time frame will be ineligible and will not be considered for funding.
-Any concerns regarding eligibility determination must be resolved following the grants appeals guidelines, which may be requested at any time through the Support Desk or call 713-527-9330, ext.
+Concerns regarding eligibility determination must be resolved following the grants appeals process, which may be requested at any time through the Support Desk or by calling 713-527-9330, ext.
 6.